Relaxations for binary polynomial optimization via signed certificates: BNP and BPO for NDS polynomials.

 We note that the NNS polynomial $\nn(f) + M\ppn(f)$ is an overestimator for the binary polynomial $f$ on $\bB$.
-Moreover, the BNP for $f$ is equivalent to BNPs for all its NNS overestimating polynomials induced by $\cM$.
-We also have a signed support decomposition of signed support vectors, as a counterpart of that decomposition of binary polynomials.
+Moreover, the BNP for $f$ is equivalent to the BNPs for all its NNS overestimating polynomials induced by $\cM(\myvs')$.
+We also have a signed support decomposition of signed support vectors, as a counterpart to the decomposition of binary polynomials.